aartur/mschematool/README.md

 * `dsn` specifies database connection parameters for the `postgres` engine, as described here: http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING
 * `migration_table` optionally specifies the name of the table that keeps track of which migrations are already applied.
 The default is `"public.migration"`.

+The `migration_table` option allows implementing a "migration table per schema" use case by configuring multiple `DATABASES` pointing to the same database, but differing in `migration_table`.

 ## Sqlite3 specific options

 An example sqlite3 config: